Skip to main content

 Ajbante inhaled the fresh air as the smell of Jasmine from the garden filled the room.
 She was disappointed that he did not take her worries about his safety seriously.
 He did not tell her explicitly, but she knew from his little hints in his letters that all was never well at home.
 With Kunwar Shakti too leaving home, she feared he was going to be targeted by jealous kin once again after his success at war.
 Was her fear, her care for him, so silly that he laughed?
 She never said she doubted his capabilities, did she?
 She just wanted to make sure he was … a silhouette moved in the darkness below her window, and Ajbante Kanwar was suddenly alarmed.
 She stepped back, eyeing the sword she had put away, contemplating whether she should alert the guards who stood by her door when she saw the silhouette move from the darkness behind the bushes to the pathway lit with torches below her window.
 Ajbante Kanwar froze as she spotted Kunwar Partap, unaware of her presence, as he took an idle stroll around the private garden.
 Was he sleepless?
 Bothered?
 Uncomfortable?
 A part of Ajbante Kanwar wanted to know what was wrong.
 Another part of her did not want him to see her.
 She held onto the carved pillar of the balustrade with her painted hand, watching him.
 His Kesar Tilak was washed away, his hair appeared wet, and he wore a Muslin white angrakha over his Dhoti.
 For the first time, she saw him without his royal pagri and jewellery.
 Even then, he did not look like an ordinary commoner.
 He paced the path briefly as Ajbante Kanwar soaked into the scene, his shoulders broad, his walk brisk, his eyes sparkling and his face calm.
 He stopped to pick up a flower that had fallen from the Palash tree beside her window.
 It was fiery red.
 He smelled it and then smiled, lost in some thought.
 Ajbante Kanwar found a smile on her lips.
 Just like that, all her complaints vanished at the glimpse of him smiling.
 She watched a guard from the archway walk in Kunwar Partap’s direction, asking him if he needed anything, and he dismissed the man.
 “Just wanted to take a walk alone, I will go back soon.”
 She heard him say politely to the old man, who bowed and left.
 Then, perhaps out of curiosity about where the flower came from, he looked up, hoping to find the tree, but his eyes fell on her instead.
 Ajbante Kanwar froze in her spot, wide-eyed.
 She was unsure of what to do and suddenly became conscious of how he saw her in her night attire, with the lack of a dupatta, and her hair open.
 She lowered her eyes as he smiled at her, gesturing at what she was doing.
 She shrugged.
 He gestured with his hand that he could not sleep.
 She shook her head.
 I can’t either.

 He mouthed something she did not quite understand.
 She narrowed her eyes as he mouthed it more slowly.
 “Meet me at the temple at dawn.”
 She nodded.
 He perhaps wanted to know about the rituals of the Mahapuja.
 She would teach him before taking Bijli out.
 She gestured with her finger, 3 Ghatika.
 He nodded.
 They were unsure of what more to say as they stood there.
 He looked around, a little aware, making sure nobody was around.
 Ajbante Kanwar leaned on the balustrade, gesturing at him to go back.
 He nodded.
-Then, almost in a playful manner as if he were testing his capability, he threw the lightweight flower at her window.
+Then, almost in a playful manner, as if he were testing his capability, he threw the lightweight flower at her window.
 Almost in a reflex, Ajbante Kanwar caught the flower that seemed to be warm from his touch.
 He smiled as she smelled it with a shy smile, and he gestured at her to see whether she liked it.
 She smiled.
 He did not know it was she who insisted on putting the tree there.
 Every year, she would watch it bloom from her window.
 She tucked the flower in her hair as he smiled at her, waving briefly in a childlike manner, before walking away.
-Ajbante Kanwar watched him go as she found herself almost skipping playfully back to bed as she lay down with a smile and held the flower close to her beating heart.
+Ajbante Kanwar watched him go as she found herself almost skipping playfully back to bed, and she lay down with a smile and held the flower close to her beating heart.

 Popular posts from this blog